 The fragmentary nature of Sapkowski's short stories is characteristic of his work and is especially evident in the five-volume saga.
 The plot does not develop in a linear fashion, and crucial information is often stated in passing.
 The loss of a letter key for political scheming is presented in the form of a short story about a royal messenger named Applegat.
 The author encourages the reader to think of the messenger as the main hero in the novel, only to kill him with an arrow shot by rebellious, partisan elves.

 Another element of Sapkowski's work is his allusions to the present day and recent history.
 Thus Kovir, an overseas mercenary and isolationist superpower, a country that appears now and then in the saga, is a clear reference to the United States.
-Similarly, the pogroms directed against elves and dwarves, or the annexation of a country in the name of defending minority rights, hints at the Soviet invasion of September 17, 1939.
+Similarly, the pogroms directed against elves and dwarves, or the annexation of a country in the name of defending minority rights, hints at the Soviet invasion of Poland of September 17, 1939.

 Sapkowski is an outstanding master of stylization.
 He frequently invents unusual forms to describe the action in his novels.
 For example, the battle of Brenna – crucial to his fictional world as it manages to hold back Nilfgaard's imperial designs – is shown from a dozen or so fragmented yet complementary points of view.
 The most important ones include a story told from the perspective of the field hospital, a text from a chronicle written by one of the battle's participants (a clerical student who fights as a volunteer in the peasant infantry), and finally, many years later, from the perspective of an exam taking place in an army college of the empire defeated in that battle.